Do Go On - 127 - Escape From Colditz Castle

 One of them puts a sheet over himself, walks around for a bit going,

-it's a bit too spooky for some of the guards and how do you go?
+it's a bit too spooky for some of the guards, and out he goes.

 I'm an electrician.